Vidalatan/poke-shop/README.md

 ## Pokeshop

-A game in  which the user can buy, sell, and name pokemon Trainers can name their own Pokemon Gym!
+A game in  which the user can buy, sell, and name pokemon Trainers can name their own Pokemon Gym!g

 ## Screenshots